 All licensed suppliers using the university’s trademarks must abide by all New York State, SUNY, and UB standards concerning sweatshop sourcing.

 As a result of the legislation and policy, bidders on State purchase contracts for UB apparel and sports equipment may be deemed by the University Purchasing Department as "not responsible" if a prospective vendor fails to certify compliance or fails to provide information sufficient to determine compliance on University request.
 Documentation will be requested by the University when:

-In addition to the New York State and SUNY policies, the University holds membership in various sweatshop monitoring organizations within the apparel industry, including the Fair Labor Association (FLA), the Worker's Rights Consortium (WRC), as well as the creation of our own Code of Conduct (PDF).
+In addition to the New York State and SUNY policies, the University holds membership in various sweatshop monitoring organizations within the apparel industry, including the Fair Labor Association (FLA), the Worker's Rights Consortium (WRC), as well as the creation of our own Code of Conduct which is linked below.